Free Fundraiser Charity Donation Tickets for Broadway Shows and TV Shows in the New York City and how to get them.

 Part of the problem is a lack of creativity and thought on the part of the fundraiser's themselves.
 Seldom does a charity take the time to think through better solutions than just "Ask everyone we can for free stuff." and see what we get.
 We know it is a volunteer job, but the reality is that it is not a simple task that you have taken on and it will require some creative thinking.
 Perhaps the person who gave you this job is at fault in the first place, because they know exactly how hard it is, that is why they gave it to you.

-If you want to appeal to TV show producers you are going to have provide something of greater value than a line entry in a program that no-one reads, better to save the trees.
+If you want to appeal to TV show producers you are going to have provide something of greater value than a line entry in a program that no-one reads, better to save the trees and come up with something else.
 We could make suggestions here to help with the task, but isn't that exactly what you are supposed to be doing?
-It seems that everyone who reads this article wants to get maximum results, with minimum effort.
-This is also known as being very lazy.
-Maybe you did not ask for this job, but the reality is that you are now doing it, so either do it well or no at all.

-Creative Ideas Are Needed
+Better and More Creative Ideas Are Needed

-Most fundraiser's will find that in the long run coming up with creative ideas, using personal contacts (who will be much more likely to take your plea to heart than a random stranger receiving a "To Whom It May Concern" letter), and, in some cases, a willingness to spend money in order to make money, may yield better results than just blanketing the Broadway producers and TV shows of New York City with generic requests for free tickets for your charity.
-A thousand other lazy fundraisers have already done that and the producers did not respond positively to them either.
-The definition of insanity is repeating that same action and expecting the result to be different.
-It is time for fundraisers to think outside the box and change their tired approach.
+Most fundraiser's will find that in the long run coming up with creative ideas, using personal contacts (who will be much more likely to take your plea to heart than a random stranger receiving a "To Whom It May Concern" letter), and, in some cases, a willingness to spend money in order to make money, may yield better results than just blanketing the TV show producers in New York City with generic requests for free TV tickets for your charity.